Red Teaming and 'The Library of Babel'

 Jorge Luis Borges’ short story "The Library of Babel" is not easy to forget.
 Once you’ve read it, the concept will stick in your brain and pop up at random times to trigger satisfyingly unresolvable and byzantine musings.

 I encourage you to read the story.
 In a nutshell, it involves an allegedly infinite library of all possible books, shelf upon shelf, stacked in endless hexagons.
 Most of the books appear to be utter nonsense.
 Scattered among the nonsense, however, are assumed to be a few of tremendous value.
 The librarians who inhabit the infinite library are free to spend their lives seeking meaning in the library.
 To experience a bit of the frustration and wonder one of these imaginary librarians might feel, take a moment to browse or even search the online Library of Babel.)
 This blog post, for example, was there before I started writing it.
-It’s actually a bit unsettling.1
+It’s actually a bit unsettling.
+(You can search up to 3,200 characters, so technically I suppose we can verify that 3,200-character chunks of this blog post are there.)

 This aligns with my experience.
 More than once I’ve encountered situations in which employees and managers already knew what the red team later uncovered; the real problem in these cases was that no one was listening.
 This cries out for a cultural fix, without which good ideas will stagnate—with or without red teaming.
 Despite the fact that we’ve all probably experienced working for leadership that refuses to listen, some organizations do in fact exhibit a listening culture.
 In American Icon, Bryce Hoffman’s book on the rise of Ford under CEO Alan Mullaly, we find this example: